How do you pay tax if you’re self employed in the UK (2024/5)?

 Wrapping up

-That said, here’s a parting tip: make sure you regularly set aside money for your tax bill.
+Here’s a parting tip: regularly set aside money for your tax bill.
 An easy way to do this is to set aside around 30% of every invoice in a separate bank account.

 That way, you’ll avoid nasty surprises at the end of your financial year.